 The BMW i3 is a revolution, says BMW – but is it all marketing hype or is this car a genuine game-changer?

 It’s been in development since 2007 with a dedicated team as part of the BMW ‘i’ sub-brand.
-If the BMW i3 – an electric city car with a carbonfibre chassis, zero emissions and prestige badge sell for the BMW i3’s price of £25k – the 10,000 per-annum BMW’s capable of building – it won’t be a simple overnight success.
+If this small electric city car with its carbonfibre chassis, zero emissions and prestige badge sell for the BMW i3’s price of £25k – the 10,000 per-annum sales BMW’s capable of building won’t be a simple overnight success.

 The criteria for the i3, which joins the Nissan Leaf, Renault Zoe and VW e-Up! in the battle for urban electric supremacy, is focused on city dwellers and young people who don’t see a car as the key to independence that their parent’s generation did.
 It’s less than four metres long, with a 9.8m turning circle on those skinny 19in alloys, so it can slice and dice traffic and nearly out-manouevre a London Black Cab.
 The Chevrolet Volt/Vauxhall Ampera were short-lived contenders, as intriguing as they may have been.

 The stunning looks of the plastic panels – which are replaceable, helping with a lower insurance rating – make a bold statement, regardless of whether you’re a fan or not.
 It’s design centric, made to appeal not simply be different, and it works: the i3 retains the BMW kidney-grille, but its muscular haunches and layered exterior, backed up by a Gorilla-glass looking rear hatch, make it look like a concept car driven straight off the show floor.
 It adds at least five years to its immediate rivals – and then some.